DNA database: Other European countries

 In comparison with the other European countries, The Netherlands is the largest collector of DNA profiles of its citizens.
 At this moment the DNA databank at the Netherlands Forensic Institute contains the DNA profiles of over 316,000 Dutch citizens.

 Contrary to the situation in most other European countries, the Dutch police have wide-ranging powers to take and retain DNA samples if a subject is convicted of a recordable offence, except when the conviction only involves paying a fine.
 If a subject refuses, for example because of privacy concerns, the Dutch police will use force.

 In Sweden, only the DNA profiles of criminals who have spent more than two years in prison are stored.
 In Norway and Germany, court orders are required, and are only available, respectively, for serious offenders and for those convicted of certain offences and who are likely to reoffend.
 Austria started a criminal DNA database in 1997 and Italy also set one up in 2016 Switzerland started a temporary criminal DNA database in 2000 and confirmed it in law in 2005.

 In 2005 the incoming Portuguese government proposed to introduce a DNA database of the entire population of Portugal.
 However, after informed debate including opinion from the Portuguese Ethics Council the database introduced was of just the criminal population.

 Genuity Science (formerly Genomics Medicine Ireland) is an Irish life sciences company that was founded in 2015 to create a scientific platform to perform genomic studies and generate new disease prevention strategies and treatments.
 The company was founded by a group of life science entrepreneurs, investors and researchers and its scientific platform is based on work by Amgen’s Icelandic subsidiary, deCODE genetics, which has pioneered genomic population health studies.
 The company is building a genomic database which will include data from about 10 per cent of the Irish population, including patients with various diseases and healthy people.
 The idea of a private company owning public DNA data has raised concerns, with an Irish Times editorial stating: "To date, Ireland seems to have adopted an entirely commercial approach to genomic medicine.
 This approach places at risk the free availability of genomic data for scientific research that could benefit patients."
 The paper's editorial pointed out that this is in stark contrast to the approach the U.K. has taken, which is the publicly and charitably funded 100,000 Genomes Project being carried out by Genomics England.

 China

-By 2020 Chinese police had collected 80 million DNA profiles.
+By 2020, Chinese police had collected 80 million DNA profiles.
 There have been concerns that China may be using DNA data not just for crime solving, but for tracking activists, including Uyghurs.

+Chinese have begun a $9 billion program for genetic science studying, Fire-Eye has DNA labs in over 20 countries.